CASE Greenpeace Mobilisation Lab

 He identified the need to improve how they structure the way they work with ideas, as well as improve their ability to creatively collaborate with others.

 At first, Henrik worked for free at the London Office and hosted ideation workshops to develop radically new campaigning ideas.
-Greenpeace and Henrik subsequently entered into a long term partnership to help develop more innovative campaign ideas for the organisation.
+Greenpeace and Henrik and Fantastic Studios subsequently entered into a long term partnership to help develop more innovative campaign ideas for the organisation.
 Another goal was to strengthen and develop Greenpeace’s own capacity for innovation.

-To satisfy both needs, Henrik worked with the Greenpeace Mobilisation Lab to introduce a range of different training processes across the organisation globally, such as Human Centered Design, to equip staff with the tools they need.
+To satisfy both needs, Henrik and Jonas worked with the Greenpeace Mobilisation Lab to introduce a range of different training processes across the organisation globally, such as Human Centered Design, to equip staff with the tools they need.

 The result kickstarted a creative revolution inside the organisation by empowering all levels of staff to boost to their own creative capacity and the skills to run co-creative workshops.

 There is now a global network of more than 400 facilitators that are equipped with the tools and processes to lead, boost the organisation’s creative process, and support campaign teams in developing relevant ideas.